Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/model_types.md

 ### Unsupervised Learning
 **<ins>Unsupervised model</ins>**: Unsupervised learning models are a type of learning model that learns to find specific patterns in input data

-<ins>Learning Mechanism</ins>:
+#### Learning Mechanism:

-    - Unsupervised learning models learn how to find patterns in input data through loss functions, where each unsupervised learning model is unique due to their internal loss function.
+1. Unsupervised learning models learn how to find patterns in input data through loss functions, where each unsupervised learning model is unique due to their internal loss function.

-    - The within-cluster sum of squares is an example of a loss function that certain types of unsupervised learning models use
+2. The within-cluster sum of squares is an example of a loss function that certain types of unsupervised learning models use

-    - This loss function measures how close each data point is to the cluster.
+3. This loss function measures how close each data point is to the cluster.

-    - The parameters are updated to move the cluster closer to its neighboring data points
+4. The parameters are updated to move the cluster closer to its neighboring data points

 <ins>Example</ins>: Grouping pixels that illustrate the same object